mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 To come - for now see outline of thesis at the end of chapter -->

+## Ideas to add into the introduction

+Digital resistance
+BUT
+Non-participation may not be a winning strategy in the digital landscape and the negative way it is going .

 ## 1. Introduction to the thesis